 - Newspaper (let’s turn bad news into good!)

-- Blood-and-Bone organic fertiliser OR chicken manure (if building garden over grass or weeds)
+- A decent amount of blood-and-bone or chicken manure (if building garden over grass or weeds)

 - Compost (black, rich, broken down organic matter)